-The policy regarding reissue of repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+The policy regarding reissue repurchased units, including maximum the extent. the manner of reissue, the (the entity scheme or the AMC) involved in the same.

 Units once redeemed will be extinguished and will not be reissued.

 Restrictions, if any, on the right to freely retain or dispose of units being offered.